lagom/online-auction-java/README.md

 * To install sbt on Windows you can have a look at [The SBT Documentation for Windows](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Windows.html)
 * To install sbt on Linux you can have a look at [The SBT Documentation for Linux](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html)

-You will need to download and run an Elastisearch server:
+You will need to download and run an Elastisearch server: (optional)

 ```
 curl -L -O https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.0.2.tar.gz